-Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs and desires, of all students.
+Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs, and desires of all students.

-The student council president is LUCOM representative on the Council of Student Government Presidents (CSGP) of the American Association of Colleges of Osteopathic Medicine (AACOM).
+The student council president is the LUCOM representative on the Council of Student Government Presidents (CSGP) of the American Association of Colleges of Osteopathic Medicine (AACOM).
 CSGP is an organization composed of the student government presidents from each of the osteopathic medical schools.

 All officers may serve for more than one year and may succeed themselves in office.